bashrc666/ansible-check_oracle_health/README.md

 Ansible-check_oracle_health
 =========

-This role is used to deploy the check_oracle_health script for nrpe monitoring
+This role is used to deploy the check_oracle_health script for local or nrpe monitoring

 Requirements
 ------------